bltlab/seqscore/README.md

 correct labels (annotation) and the other containing the predictions (system output).

-The correct labels are in the file `reference.bio`:
+The correct labels are in the file [samples/reference.bio](https://github.com/bltlab/seqscore/blob/tutorial/samples/reference.bio):
 ```
 This O
 is O